Divjyot/kohonen-network/README.md

 <div style="color:green; font-size:20px">

 To make Kohonen network more efficient, I tried using python-inbuilt Multiprocessing at first.
 However, as the results show (look at [kohonen.ipynb](kohonen.ipynb)), the larger model took more than an hour ie. not 'that' efficient.
-Upto this point, the challenge was submitted for evaluation.

 My Further Action
 ---------